sudasana/armcom2/MANUAL.md

 From this screen you can select a campaign to start, or have the game select one randomly.

 You can also set your **Campaign Options** in this menu.
 "Permadeath" means that your Commander represents you, and if he is killed or seriously injured, your campaign ends immediately.
-"Fate Points" are replenished at the start of each Campaign Day, and eash one silently saves you from an incoming attack that would have otherwise destroyed your tank.
+Otherwise you can continue your campaign with a newly assigned Commander.
+"Fate Points" are replenished at the start of each Campaign Day, and each one silently saves you from an incoming attack that would have otherwise destroyed your tank.

 ## 4. Tank and Crew Selection